IndiGo cancels flights to Doha till March 17

 In a statement, the airline said it would be cancelling flights to Doha till March 17.
 "We will be monitoring the situation closely and will share further updates once the ban is lifted," it said.

-Apart from India, the temporary ban by Qatar will also be applicable on people coming from Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria and Thailand..
+Apart from India, the temporary ban by Qatar will also be applicable on people coming from Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria and Thailand.
+"Owing to the travel ban for people of multiple nationalities, including Indian nationals, IndiGo will be cancelling its flights to Doha till March 17, 2020," the Gurugram-based airline said in the statement..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)